sst/guide/_chapters/monitoring-deployments-in-seed.md

 ![Click lambda logs in prod screenshot](/assets/part2/click-lambda-logs-in-prod.png)

 This should show you clearly that there was an error in our code.
+Notice, that it is complaining that `gibberish` is not defined.

 ![View lambda logs in prod screenshot](/assets/part2/view-lambda-logs-in-prod.png)